holly-cummins/holly-cummins.github.io/content/posts/draft--presentation-tips/index.md

 The slides have two purposes; as a prompt to help you remember what you want to say, and to help the audience follow you, and also entertain ??

+People are giving you their time, and I try to be generous in return.
+That means generous in the amount of time I invest in the preparation, and generous in how I try to make the talk useful to them, rather than me.
+I don't always succeed in either, but it's a good aspiration.

 # Stories

 "Include stories" is standard public speaking advice.